masamatovic/Big-Data/README.md

 Student project for batch and real time processing.
 The main goal of the project is to process the calculation of the Air Quality Index(AQI).
 ### BATCH PROCESSING

-  Datasets for air quality are can be found [here](https://www.kaggle.com/ruben99/air-pollution-dataset-india20162018?select=2018_india.csv). <br />
+  Datasets for air quality can be found [here](https://www.kaggle.com/ruben99/air-pollution-dataset-india20162018?select=2018_india.csv). <br />
-  Dataset for mortality in Chennai are can be found [here](https://www.kaggle.com/sujays/chennai-corporation-death-count-2011-to-june-2020).  <br />
+  Dataset for mortality in Chennai can be found [here](https://www.kaggle.com/sujays/chennai-corporation-death-count-2011-to-june-2020).  <br />
   Goals of batch processing:
   - Calculation of daily AQI for cities in India based on parameters pm25, pm10, no2, so2, o3, co.
 Calculated for 2016 and 2017.
   - For the cities of Chennai, Mumbai, Delhi, Hyderabad calculate the number of days in 2017 with a certain AQI.